 Reproduced under Creative Commons 4.0

 In the earlier phases of their culture, the Indus people buried their dead; later, they also cremated them and buried the ashes in urns.
-The lack of weapons and armour in the graves gave rise to the common idea that the Indus civilization was inherently peaceful, but this is probably faulty.
+The lack of weapons and armor in the graves gave rise to the common idea that the Indus civilization was inherently peaceful, but this is probably faulty.
 Other civilizations originally thought to have been peaceful, like the Minoans and Maya, have, on further investigation, turned out to be anything but.
 The lack of any weapons is simply a function of the fact that no elite goods at all have been found in Indus graves.

-All kinds of artefacts have been found in the Indus Valley cities: seals, glazed beads, pottery, gold jewellery, and anatomically detailed figurines in terra-cotta, bronze, and soapstone.
+All kinds of artifacts have been found in the Indus Valley cities: seals, glazed beads, pottery, gold jewelry, and anatomically detailed figurines in terra-cotta, bronze, and soapstone.
 Various gold, terra-cotta and stone figurines have also been discovered, of dancing girls, men (perhaps gods?), animals (cows, bears, monkeys, and dogs) and a mythical beast (part bull, part zebra, with a huge horn).
 Shell, ceramic, agate and soapstone beads were used in making necklaces, bangles, and other ornaments.
 All these show that these cities housed a busy and highly refined craft industry.

 The people of the Indus Civilization achieved great accuracy in measuring length, mass, and time.
 They were among the first to develop a system of uniform weights and measures, although, as in other civilizations of the time, actual weights were not uniform from city to city.
 Their smallest division, which is marked on an ivory scale found in Lothal, was approximately 1.704 mm, the smallest division ever recorded on a scale of the Bronze Age.
 The weights were in a perfect ratio of 5:2:1, on a scale very similar to the English Imperial ounce or Greek uncia.

 The engineering skills of the Indus Valley people were of a very high order.
 This can be seen in the large buildings and water-management systems on evidence at Harappa and Mohenjo-daro.
-It is also clear from the fact that harbour buildings were constructed to take maximum advantage of tides and currents.
+It is also clear from the fact that harbor buildings were constructed to take maximum advantage of tides and currents.
 This would have involved very careful measurement and design.

 Computer-aided reconstruction of coastal Harappan settlement at Sokhta Koh near Pasni, Pakistan.